-Let $K\subset \cnum$ be a subfield.
-Let $X$ be a complex manifold with a normal crossing hypersurface $D$.
-Let $V$ be a good meromorphic flat bundle on $(X,D)$. \begin{df} We say that $V$ has a good $K$-structure, if the flat bundle $V_{|X-D}$ has a pre-$K$-Betti structure such that any Stokes filtrations are defined over $K$.
+\begin{df} \mbox{{}} Let $V$ be a good meromorphic flat bundle on $(X,D)$. \begin{itemize} \item A $K$-structure of $V$ is a pre-$K$-Betti structure of the flat bundle $V_{|X-D}$. \item A $K$-structure of $V$ is good if the Stokes structures are defined over $K$.